 Multinational responses

-The United Arab Emirates told the US and Western partners it would join a proposed multinational maritime task force to reopen the strait, and it has urged other countries to form a “Hormuz Security Force” to escort shipping and deter attacks.
-Several Western governments, however, have been cautious about committing forces while the war continues.
+The United Arab Emirates expressed willingness to join a proposed multinational maritime task force to help reopen the strait and has urged partners to form an escort force for commercial shipping.
+Several Western governments signalled caution about committing naval forces while the situation remains unstable, though some offered post‑conflict assistance to secure shipping.

 Wider regional and international fallout